python/cpython/Doc/library/functools.rst

                lru_cache(maxsize=128, typed=False)

    Decorator to wrap a function with a memoizing callable that saves up to the *maxsize* most recent calls.
-It can save time when an expensive or I/O bound function is periodically called with the same arguments.
+It can save time when an expensive or I/O-bound function is periodically called with the same arguments.

    Since a dictionary is used to cache results, the positional and keyword